Slins-23/software-renderer/README.md

 - Implement collision/physics

-- Test on cross-platform (really just test on Linux) and create a proper cross-platform environment for easy setup
+- Make sure it works cross-platform and create a proper environment for easy setup

-- Isolate components and headers better

 - Remove or decrease redundancies

-- Broaden the testing
+- Broader testing coverage

 - Optimize and refactor the code in general

-- Press 'n' to see normals
+- Allow user to see the normals (similar to how it's done with the transform axes)

 - Implement SIMD instructions

 - Run a performance profile to find and improve the pipeline bottlenecks

-- Add option to attach camera to an instance (i.e. to a character or a scene object), and the camera relative to that object.
+- Add option to attach camera to an instance (i.e. to a character or a scene object)

 - Implement particles and particle simulation (i.e. water and/or waves simulation, sparks, fire, etc...)